pip-services/pip-services-docs/content/en/dart/messaging/_index.md

 no_list: true
 weight: 90
 description: >
-      This module contains a set of interfaces and classes for working with message queues, as well as an in-memory message queue implementation.
+      A set of interfaces and classes for working with message queues, as well as an in-memory message queue implementation.
 ---

 ### Modules